Indiana Jones and the Last Crusade

 What's the story?

-It's 1912, and young Indiana Jones (River Phoenix) risks his life to save Coronado's Cross.
+At the start of INDIANA JONES AND THE LAST CRUSADE, in 1912, young Indiana Jones (River Phoenix) risks his life to save Coronado's Cross.
 But his father, Henry (Sean Connery), isn't impressed.
 A jump to 1938 finds Indy (Harrison Ford) discovering that his father has vanished while searching for the coveted Holy Grail.
 Off to Venice, where Indy is followed by a secret brotherhood dedicated to maintaining the secret of the grail.
 Indy finds his father, but a run-in with Nazis leads to a whole new set of problems.
 Can father and son save one of the world's most precious relics from Hitler's minions?

 Is it any good?